Samsung Galaxy Chromebook 2

 How long does the battery last on the Galaxy Chromebook 2?

 Battery life varies by usage and configuration.
-Android Authority measured an impressive 12.8 hours average over five days of mixed use, while Tom’s Guide’s web surfing test yielded 7 hours 50 minutes.
+Android Authority measured 12.8 hours average over five days of mixed use, while Tom's Guide's web surfing test yielded 7 hours 50 minutes.
 Most users report 8-10 hours of light to moderate use.
 This is a significant improvement over the original Galaxy Chromebook, which only managed around 4 hours.